Dynamic-Capital/Dynamic-Capital/docs/TRADINGVIEW_MT5_ONBOARDING_CHECKLIST.md

 # TradingView → MT5 Onboarding Checklist

 Use this list when spinning up the TradingView webhook to MetaTrader 5 automation flow.
 It mirrors the onboarding roadmap so cross-functional contributors can work in parallel while keeping hand-offs explicit.
+When reusing the `tradingview-to-metatrader5` bridge, pair this guide with the dedicated [TradingView→MT5 Bridge Integration Checklist](./TRADINGVIEW_TO_MT5_BRIDGE_CHECKLIST.md).

 ## 1. Align scope & shared artifacts
 - [ ] Document the end-to-end architecture (TradingView → webhook → Supabase → MT5 EA) in the project tracker.